Sweating Out a Hangover: Myths, Facts, and a Better Alternative

 To fight off a hangover, you should do the opposite of “sweating it out”.
 Staying well-hydrated will help you get back on track faster and will give your body time to naturally process the alcohol before your next drink.

 An IV bag for hangovers will provide your body with a cocktail of fluids and vitamins.
-The treatment will leave you feeling refreshed and help you effectively conquer your hangover.
+The treatment leaves you feeling refreshed and help you effectively conquer your hangover.
 An IV drip doesn’t only rehydrate your body, but also flushes out toxins and restores nutrients you lost while drinking.
 Additional minerals and vitamins, such as B-complex vitamins, vitamin C, and folic acid, will help you prevent vertigo, nausea, and headaches.

 Reset IV hangover treatments are a fast and effective way to combat dehydration and other common hangover symptoms.
 We offer a range of customizable hangover packages to help you recover from a night of partying and drinking.